noaione/yuusha-shoukan-ln/sources/v03/chapter3.md

 injured like that.]

 There's a defensive magic in Kuro's necklace?
-That's the first time I've heard that though....
+That's the first time I've heard that though...
 I thought there was only search magic in it, but it seems that there are lots of other magic in it as well.
 Lilia-san didn't seem to understand all the details about this necklace either, but after the earlier incident, she asked the former court mage Rei-san to take a look at this necklace and found